crcresearch/DWData/README.md

 # DWData

-Each folder is dated and then inside those folders will you find the data for each marketplace.

-This repo is somewhat organized.
+Data is organized by the data acqusition date.